melo-b/compliance-tracker/README.md

 # Compliance Tracker API

-A production-grade backend service designed to manage product safety lifecycle, regulatory standards mapping, and certification expirations for the Testing, Inspection, and Certification (TIC) industry.
+A production-grade backend service designed to manage product safety lifecycles, regulatory standards mapping, and certification expirations for the Testing, Inspection, and Certification (TIC) industry.

 ## 📖 Domain Context